toludoyin/elt-batch-processing/README.md

 * Create a virtual environment

-* Install DuckDB and connector dbt-duckdb
+* Install DuckDB, dbt-duckdb connector and other dependecies

 * Extract data from API into DuckDB